Sign in

 Ask Fintool Equity Research AI

-Ryan Langston's questions to Astrana Health Inc (ASTH) leadership • Q2 2025
+Ryan Langston's questions to Astrana Health (ASTH) leadership • Q2 2025

 Question

 Ryan Langston asked for a geographic breakdown of the 4.5% blended utilization trend, specifically comparing California to non-California markets.
-He also questioned whether the reported 1.02 Medicare Advantage RAF score included Prospect and its expected directional trend for 2026.
+He also questioned whether the reported 1.02 RAF score included the Prospect acquisition and how that score might trend into 2026.

 Answer

-President & CEO Brandon Sim stated that the company is not breaking out cost trends by geography but noted that non-California markets like Nevada and Texas are tracking toward their profitability goals.
-He clarified that the 1.02 RAF score was for the legacy Astrana business but that Prospect's RAF scores are in line.
-Sim added that they are not baking in future RAF increases and expect their lead to widen over competitors.
+President & CEO Brandon Sim stated that the company is not breaking out utilization trends by geography, as the vast majority of revenue comes from California, but noted that its Nevada and Texas markets are tracking toward profitability.
+He clarified that the 1.02 RAF score was for the legacy Astrana business in Q2 and did not include Prospect, whose RAF scores are in line.
+The company is not projecting RAF increases going forward.

 Ask Fintool Equity Research AI

-Ryan Langston's questions to Privia Health Group Inc (PRVA) leadership • Q2 2025
+Ryan Langston's questions to Astrana Health (ASTH) leadership • Q2 2025

 Question